kevinhughes27/TensorKart/README.md

 Training
 --------
 The `train.py` program will train a model using Google's TensorFlow framework and cuDNN for GPU acceleration.
-Training can take a while (~1 hour) depending on how much data you are training with.
+Training can take a while (~1 hour) depending on how much data you are training with and your system specs.
 The program will save the model to disk when it is done.

 Play